JoelASD/advanced-db-project/README.md

 We did not have time to create a legit UI, so we are using the phpMyAdmin DMS as a UI
 ![Conceptual Data Model](./images/phpMyAdmin.JPG)

+# Final Words
+Here are some final words about the project.

+## Learnings
+We learned the correct way to model the database, using concepts, logical models, indexes, triggers, transactions, normalization.
+We also learned how to correctly manage the database with backups, user roles, disc partitioning, reverse engineering.

+## Problems
+* With the user table we had some different opinions how to hadle the 'guest' user, that did not want to register the account.
+The solution for this was to not have a guest user, only registered ones.
+* At first we had a possibility to comment a review, but the structure in the communication area was getting to complicated, so we decided to omit this feature.

+## Grade suggestion
+5 for all, everyone of us did the work evenly and spent enough time and efford to deserve the best grade.